Simple cremation

 The service will usually open with a few words from the service leader, usually a family member or celebrant.
 During the service people may stand to read a few words about the deceased, share stories of their experiences together or read poetry in their honour.
 Singing is also common during a funeral service, either traditional funeral hymns or special funeral music chosen by the family or the deceased.

 With Distinct Cremations, the time of the service differs depending on what you choose.
-Here are the four options:
+Here are the three options:

 Ending the service